 With a combination of more access and support, you’ll provide a welcoming environment for your clients.
 Below, we will provide some further details on potential support providers and payment concerns.

-What Has Changed With Childcare Business Since 2020?
+What Has Changed With Childcare Business Since Then?

 Since the development of the COVID-19 Vaccine, we’ve seen some return to normalcy.
 However, the Delta Variant reminds us that we aren’t totally out of the woods quite yet.